Last updated: August 7, 2017

 In today’s world, if you are planning on doing any kind of business via the web, you will want to explore the subject of business citations.
 For most local businesses and entrepreneurs this subject is completely off the radar and also one that can cause them a lot of headaches and confusion.
-Not paying attention to your business citations will hurt your business’s visibility in the search engines, while finding, obtaining, and fixing them will move your business up.
+Not paying attention to your business citations will hurt your business’s visibility in the search engines, while finding, obtaining, and fixing them will move your business up in the rankings.

 What Is a Business Citation

 Quite simply stated, a business citation is a mention of your business’s name, address, and phone number (NAP), often times with a link taking users to your business website.
 These links are located in very specific databases on the Web and there are thousands of business citation databases out there, some being more important than others.
 If the information contained within those databases does not correspond with your current contact information, you will, in all likelihood, be penalized for it in the search engine rankings.
 An example of a business citation website is FourSquare.

 Why Are Business Citations for SEO So Important?

 There are two main reasons citations are such a critical issue when it comes to local SEO.
 First and foremost, you as a business owner do not want old, outdated contact information to be coming up when potential customers search for you, for very obvious reasons.
 If someone goes to Google and types in “Northern Colorado SEO,” I do not want them to find my old address where my office was located over a year ago.
 That just looks bad.
 So it’s really a matter of competency and credibility.
 Would you want to be a customer of a business that cannot keep their old contact information from popping up when you are looking for them on the Web?
 I know I wouldn’t.
 This is an issue of user experience and branding, as well as simply having your potential customers have the ability to contact you effectively.